verekia/js-stack-from-scratch/tutorial/08-bootstrap-jss.md

 This is an example of a *React inline style*.

 This will translate into: `<div style="padding-top:54px;">` in your DOM.
 We need this style to push the content under the navigation bar, but that's what's important here.
 [React inline styles](https://speakerdeck.com/vjeux/react-css-in-js) are a great way to isolate your component's styles from the global CSS namespace, but it comes at a price: You cannot use some native CSS features like `:hover`, Media Queries, animations, or `font-face`.
-That's the reason why we're going to integrate a CSS-in-JS library, JSS, later in this chapter.
-For now, just keep in mind that you can use React inline styles this way if you don't need `:hover` and such.
+That's [one of the reasons](https://github.com/cssinjs/jss/blob/master/docs/benefits.md#compared-to-inline-styles) we're going to integrate a CSS-in-JS library, JSS, later in this chapter.

 - Edit `src/shared/component/nav.jsx` like so: